Hypersensitive response: NLR pairs and networks

-It is known that NLRs can function individually but there are also cases where the NLR proteins work in pairs.
+It is known that NLRs can function individually, but there are also cases where the NLR proteins work in pairs.
 The pair consists of a sensor NLR and a helper NLR.
-The sensor NLR is responsible for recognizing the pathogen secreted effector protein and activating the helper NLR which then executes the cell death.
-The genes of both the sensor and the respective helper NLR are usually paired in the genome and their expression could be controlled by the same promoter.
+The sensor NLR is responsible for recognizing the pathogen-secreted effector protein and activating the helper NLR, which then executes the cell death.
+The genes of both the sensor and the respective helper NLR are usually paired in the genome, and their expression could be controlled by the same promoter.
 This allows the functional pair, instead of individual components, to be segregated during cell division and also ensures that equal amounts of both NLRs are made in the cell.

 The receptor pairs work through two main mechanisms: negative regulation or cooperation.

 In the negative regulation scenario, the sensor NLR is responsible for negatively regulating the helper NLR and preventing cell death under normal conditions.
-However, when the effector protein is introduced and recognized by the sensor NLR, the negative regulation of the helper NLR is relieved and HR is induced.

-In the cooperation mechanisms, when the sensor NLR recognizes the effector protein it signals to the helper NLR, thus activating it.
+However, when the effector protein is introduced and recognized by the sensor NLR, the negative regulation of the helper NLR is relieved, and HR is induced.
+In the cooperation mechanisms, when the sensor NLR recognizes the effector protein, it signals to the helper NLR, thus activating it.

 Recently, it was discovered that in addition to acting as singletons or pairs, the plant NLRs can act in networks.
 In these networks, there are usually many sensor NLRs paired to relatively few helper NLRs.
+The HR pathway also includes some multi-protein signaling cascades which pilot ion flux, membrane disruption, and localized cell death associated with effector recognition in the invaded cell.
+Helper NLR such as NRG1, ADR1 which act downstream of sensor NLRs in TIR-domain signaling, were reported to engage additional immune components to trigger defense responses.